sveinbjornt/hear/README.md

 hear -d -i /path/to/someone_speaking.mp3 > transcribed_text.txt
 ```

-Tbe `-d` flag specifies that only on-device speech recognition capabilities
+The `-d` flag specifies that only on-device speech recognition capabilities
 should be used.
 Otherwise, data may be sent to Apple servers, which as of
-writing have a hard limit of something like 500 characters before quitting.
+writing (2022) have a hard limit of something like 500 characters before quitting.

 ## Build